carlbarrdahl/hybrid-pagerank-ie/docs/grant.md

 | Community Contributors | +$60.53 |
 | Eric (DevRel) | +$8.86 |

-Interpretation:
+Takeaways

-- **Attribution of the grant channel**: Agents and artifacts connected to the funded items capture more credit in the baseline than in the counterfactual.
-The negative Δ for Carol indicates her payout is strongly supported by the grant-driven value path through research outputs and dependencies; positive Δ values indicate beneficiaries when the grant influence is removed.
+- **Attribution of the grant channel**: Agents/artifacts connected to funded items capture more credit in the baseline than in the counterfactual.
+Large negatives indicate reliance on the grant channel; positives indicate beneficiaries when grant influence is removed.
 - **Sensitivity levers**: Adjust α to emphasize structure (α→1) or outcomes (α→0), or change edge multipliers (e.g., down‑weight `depends`) to test assumptions about infrastructure leverage.

 ### Discussion

 - **Governance levers**: The grant allocation reflects value judgments encoded in α and edge-type multipliers.
-Communities can transparently tune these to match norms (e.g., emphasizing funding over social signals).
+Tune these to match norms (e.g., emphasizing funding over social signals).
 - **Counterfactual insight**: Removing the grant channel highlights who is most dependent on funding signals versus organic structure and demand.
 This supports debates about channel reliability and gaming risk.
 - **Fairness and visibility**: Infrastructure contributors may be under‑credited without adequate `depends` weighting; DevRel may surface more if documentation and adoption outcomes are boosted.
 - **Limitations**: Results depend on measurement coverage and weight choices.
 Combine with qualitative review and robustness checks (α sweep, ablations) before payouts.